ibm-cloud-docs/satellite/hosts.md

 ## Removing hosts
 {: #host-remove}

-When you remove a host from your location, the host is unassigned from a cluster, detached from the location, and no longer available to run workloads from {{site.data.keyword.satellitelong_notm}}.
-Hosts that are removed from a cluster, such as by deleting a cluster or resizing a worker pool, are still attached to your location, but you must [reload the hosts](#host-update) to return them to an available state.
+When you remove a host from your location, the host is unassigned from a {{site.data.keyword.openshiftlong_notm}} cluster or {{site.data.keyword.satellitelong_notm}} control plane, detached from the location, and no longer available to run workloads from {{site.data.keyword.satelliteshort}}.
+If you delete an {{site.data.keyword.openshiftshort}} cluster or resize a worker pool, the hosts are still attached to your location, but you must [reload the hosts](#host-update) to use them with another {{site.data.keyword.satelliteshort}} resource.
 {: shortdesc}

 Removing a host cannot be undone.
 Before you remove a host, make sure that your cluster or location control plane has enough compute resources to continue running even after your remove the host, or back up any data that you want to keep.
 Note that the underlying host infrastructure is not deleted because you manage the infrastructure yourself.